maghetta/Corso-R-livello-base__BBC/pages/tutorials/Introduzione_alla_Console_R.md

 # Operazioni aritmetiche
 somma <- a + b
-differenza <- a - b
+diffrenza <- a - b
 prodotto <- a * b
 quoziente <- a / b
 potenza <- a^b